 When I joined my department, I was signposted to the live process map, home to all relevant processes to be adhered to by project managers.
 However, I found that the process map did not opine on certain issues I later came across.
 For example, it did not provide guidance on the use of third party asbestos removal companies different to the approved in-house contractor.
 An intuitive approach dictated that the in-house asbestos manager be consulted to provide comment on the matter and that an agreement be reached with the third party.

-To summarise, your first dalliance with project management might expose you to a plethora of project tools, so it’s helpful to be selective in deciding which tools add value to your project.
+To summarise, your first dalliance with project management might expose you to a plethora of project tools, so it’s helpful to be open-minded in selecting tools that add value to your project.
 Furthermore, project roles tend not to be wholly prescriptive as teams need to adapt to meet diverse workloads.
 It’s important to think critically about the extra responsibilities you may need to assume in order to satisfy your project’s objectives.
 Finally, exercise your faculties of intuition, as certain grey areas are not always accounted for by documented process.
 As long as you can justify your actions, you can inspire confidence in others of being in harmony with the principles of good governance.